Cracking the Quantum Advantage threshold for Gaussian Boson Sampling: Abstract

 \section{Abstract}

 Scientists in quantum technology aspire to quantum advantage: a computational result unattainable with classical computers.
 Gaussian boson sampling experiment has been already claimed to achieve this goal.
-In this setup squeezed light states interfere in a mid-sized linear optical network.
-The exact simulation of the counting statistics of $n$ detectors is far beyond the possibilities of modern supercomputers once $n$ exceeds $50$.
-We challenge quantum advantage for a mid-sized Gaussian boson sampling setup and propose the approximate algorithm to obtain the probability of any specific measurement outcome.
-For an idealized 70-mode device, our approximation achieves accuracy competitive with the experimental one.
+In this setup squeezed light states interfere in a mid-sized linear optical network, where multi-photon collisions take place.
+The exact simulation of the counting statistics of $n$ threshold detectors is far beyond the possibilities of modern supercomputers once $n$ exceeds $100$.
+Here we challenge quantum advantage for a mid-sized Gaussian boson sampling setup and propose the approximate algorithm to obtain the probability of any specific measurement outcome.
+For an 70-mode device on a laptop, our approximation achieves accuracy competitive with the experimental one.